 The Transportation Bond Bill is the mechanism by which local communities receive so-called Chapter 90 funding for their local road and bridge projects.

 The Great Barrington project carries $5.2 million in federal investment, while the state is expected to fund about $1 million.
-But even though those funds are federal, state law requires that any project with state money attached cannot begin until it has legislative approval.

 The issue in past years has been the relative lateness of the Legislature to act on the bill, in effect shortening an already short construction season in Massachusetts.